 Private aviation does not have these restrictions.
 Pets fly in the main cabin with their owners, not in a temperature-controlled but unsupervised cargo hold.
 There is no breed ban on a charter flight.
 There is no separation, no handover to ground staff, no risk of a connecting flight being missed because your dog cleared customs slowly.
 The same person who brought their cat to the airport walks back out with the cat at the destination.

 The base hourly rate of a charter aircraft does not change because there is a dog onboard.
-A Citation XLS+ midsize jet at $7,500 per hour is $7,500 per hour whether the cabin holds six adults or six adults plus a Labrador.
+A Citation XLS+ midsize jet at roughly $7,500 per hour is $7,500 per hour whether the cabin holds six adults or six adults plus a Labrador.
 The marginal costs that do apply break down into three categories.
+Our full breakdown of private jet cost per hour covers the underlying charter economics that these pet-specific costs sit on top of.

 Some operators charge a flat pet acceptance fee at quote stage — typically $0 to $500 per pet for animals under 50 lbs.
 Many operators charge nothing at all.
 NetJets and Flexjet do not charge pet fees to fractional owners or card members.
 The fee, where it exists, is paperwork-driven rather than reflective of any real cost.